+Are trampolines safe?
+Yes and No!
+To make trampolines safer you can get one with a handlebar for the kids to hold onto.
 Toddlers love to bounce, jumping off furniture, stairs, and water sprinklers.
 Mini trampolines are designed for kids, and these typically have a diameter of 36 inches and a safety bar for kids to hold on to when jumping.
 This seemingly makes these trampoline safe to use, and some might even argue that it is healthy to have toddlers playing on trampolines.
 But are mini trampolines safe for toddlers?

 Trampolines may have become safer than they were before, and statistics show that injuries from trampolines have been on the decline since 2004.
-But numbers always don’t tell everything.
+But numbers don’t always tell us everything.
 Adults and kids alike can still get injured.
 The most common injury from trampolines is ankle sprains, which isn’t that severe.
 However, a sprained ankle is painful and will, to some degree, will limit a child’s participation in sports and other activities.

 Broken bones and dislocations are the more serious injuries that can occur.
 A report by AAP showed that 3.59% of pediatric fractures were a result of trampolines.(1)

 Here are a few guidelines that you may want to consider in your house.

 • Only allow one person/kid to jump at a time.

 • Flips or somersaults are not allowed.
 Flips or somersaults are one of the most common causes of permanent, severe spine injuries in kids and adults alike.

 • Don’t allow them to play by themselves.
 They must be actively supervised by an adult always.

 • Ensure the netting, padding, and the trampoline itself is always in good condition.

 • Make sure the trampoline is well-maintained at all times.
 Replace parts when needed immediately.